SAP-samples/teched2022-AP160/README.md

 The hands-on session will involve two exercises.

-* Design and Develop extension in AppGyver and Embed as Mash up in SAP Sales and Service Cloud Version 2
+* Design and Develop extension in AppGyver
 * Embed a pre-delivered Mashup in SAP Sales and Service Cloud Version 2

 ## Requirements